meshcloud/meshcloud-docs/docs/meshstack.workspace-group-sync.md

 ---
-id: meshstack.customer-group-sync
+id: meshstack.workspace-group-sync
 title: User & Group LDAP Synchronisation
 ---

 meshStack supports importing users and groups into meshStack from a source that supports the LDAP protocol, for example, Microsoft Active Directory.
 The [`Simple Paged Results Control`](https://www.ietf.org/rfc/rfc2696.txt) is used to do a paginated LDAP query to fetch the users and groups.
 Because of this, it is required that the LDAP server supports the `Simple Paged Results Control`.
-Other than importing users and groups, meshStack also has the capability to assign a [customer role](./meshcloud.customer.md#assign-meshcustomer-roles) or [partner role](./administration.index.md) to the imported group.
+Other than importing users and groups, meshStack also has the capability to assign a [workspace role](./meshcloud.workspace.md#assign-meshworkspace-roles) or [partner role](./administration.index.md) to the imported group.
 The entities read via LDAP are imported to meshStack via the [meshObject import API](./meshstack.api.md#meshobject-api).
-At the moment, we only support the import of three kinds of meshObjects: meshUser, meshGroup and meshCustomerGroupBinding.
+At the moment, we only support the import of three kinds of meshObjects: meshUser, meshGroup and meshWorkspaceGroupBinding.
 The other meshObjects, such as meshProjectUserBindings can be created via the panel.

 ## Configuration Reference